ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### `Couldnt aggregate attestation due to failed prepare aggregator duty`

-`msgFetcherAggregatorFailedPrepare` indicates an attestation aggregation duty failed in the fetcher component since it couldn`t fetch the prerequisite aggregated v2 committee subscription.
+`msgFetcherAggregatorFailedPrepare` indicates an attestation aggregation duty failed in the fetcher component since it couldn't fetch the prerequisite aggregated v2 committee subscription.
 This indicates the associated prepare aggregation duty failed.

 ### `Couldnt propose block due to insufficient partial randao signatures`

-`msgFetcherProposerFewRandaos` indicates a block proposer duty failed in the fetcher component since it couldn`t fetch the prerequisite aggregated RANDAO.
+`msgFetcherProposerFewRandaos` indicates a block proposer duty failed in the fetcher component since it couldn't fetch the prerequisite aggregated RANDAO.
 This indicates the associated randao duty failed due to insufficient partial randao signatures submitted by the cluster validator clients.

 ### `Couldnt propose block due to zero partial randao signatures`

-`msgFetcherProposerZeroRandaos` indicates a block proposer duty failed in the fetcher component since it couldn`t fetch the prerequisite aggregated RANDAO.
+`msgFetcherProposerZeroRandaos` indicates a block proposer duty failed in the fetcher component since it couldn't fetch the prerequisite aggregated RANDAO.
 This indicates the associated randao duty failed due to no partial randao signatures submitted by the cluster validator clients.

 ### `Couldnt propose block due to failed randao duty`

-`msgFetcherProposerZeroRandaos` indicates a block proposer duty failed in the fetcher component since it couldn`t fetch the prerequisite aggregated RANDAO.
+`msgFetcherProposerZeroRandaos` indicates a block proposer duty failed in the fetcher component since it couldn't fetch the prerequisite aggregated RANDAO.
 This indicates the associated randao duty failed.

 ### `Consensus algorithm didn't complete`